protonemedia/laravel-splade-docs/table-spatie-query-builder.md

-# Table with Spatie's Laravel Query Builder
+# Table with Spatie's Query Builder

 The Table component works seamlessly with Spatie's Laravel Query Builder package.
 You may use both an *inline* SpladeTable instance, as well as a dedicated Table class.
 Note that a Table class is required in order to use Bulk Actions and Exports.